Skip to content

 Additional formats for formatting: MONTH, MONTHNAME, MNTH, DAY, WEEKDAY, WDAY, YEAR, HOUR, MINUTE, SECOND, TIMEZONE, NTIMEZONE

 Custom formats: You can provide a custom format using go's well-known date.
-Here's an exercept from their docs:
+Here's an exercept from the docs:

 The reference time used in the layouts is the specific time: Mon Jan 2 15:04:05 MST 2006